nouan45/HospitalOroject/README.md

 Clear error messages guide users for corrections.

-# Backend Features

-16. Optimized Data Queries:
-Efficient Firestore queries for retrieving role-specific and date-specific data.
-Filters appointments, reports, and histories for better performance.

-17. Error Handling:
-Detailed error messages for invalid inputs or missing data.
-Handles empty scenarios gracefully (e.g., no appointments).

 # Security
-18. Secure Data Handling:
+16. Secure Data Handling:
 All sensitive data (passwords, reports) is securely stored.
 Backend validation ensures no invalid data is processed.

-18. CORS Configuration:
-Prevents unauthorized access with appropriate origin and method configurations.

 # Additional Features
-19. Notifications for Empty States:
+17. Notifications for Empty States:
 Doctors are notified if no appointments are scheduled for the day.
 Patients receive confirmations for successful bookings.